psu13/mutable-hakyll/posts/rip-rose-tea.md

 Food corridor that exists in Squirrel Hill right now.
 And I think that for some strange reason they don't get enough credit for this in the local foodie circles.
-It's hard for me to imagine How Lee, Chengdu Gourmet, Everyday Noodle, Cafe 33, and the rest thriving as they have without Rose Tea having been there at the start to [show people how to eat the food](/the-rose-tea-effect.html).
+It's hard for me to imagine How Lee, Chengdu Gourmet, Everyday Noodle, Cafe 33, and the rest thriving as they have without Rose Tea having been there at the start [to show people how to eat the food](/the-rose-tea-effect.html).

 So anyway.
 There is not much more to say except goodbye to another old friend.
-You can still get a limited version of a Rose Tea fix that their mini-place in Oakland next to CMU.
+You can still get a limited version of the Rose Tea experience that their mini-place in Oakland next to CMU.
 But it's not really the same.
-And, at least we still have Cafe 33.
+And, we also have Cafe 33 with its own excellent take on Taiwanese food.
 Which is a great blessing.